ZoranStojsavljevic/Android_12_Bluedroid_BT_SCO_Audio_HAL/Android_build/build_Android_14/README.md

 The Android source code is managed using repo, a tool developed by Google to simplify working with multiple Git repositories.
-You need to install it first.
+Repo needs to be installed first.

 	$ mkdir -p ~/bin
 	$ curl https://storage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
 	$ chmod a+x ~/bin/repo

-Ensure that ~/bin is added to your PATH environment variable.
+Ensure that ~/bin is added to the PATH environment variable.

 	$ export PATH=~/bin:$PATH